-This document defines how an IN-CSE interworks with a SCEF via the T8 APIs.
-For each of the supported SCEF services, this document defines how the individual requests and responses are configured, sent and received by the IN-CSE and SCEF.
+The present document defines how an IN-CSE interworks with a SCEF via the T8 APIs.
+For each of the supported SCEF services, the present document defines how the individual requests and responses are configured, sent and received by the IN-CSE and SCEF.
 Details are also provided for how an IN-CSE generates and processes T8 requests and responses using the T8 HTTP protocol binding and JSON message encodings.